 14. Cats to be microchipped

-[(1) Has not come into operation 2.]
+(1) The owner of a cat that has reached 6 months of age must ensure that the cat is microchipped, unless the cat is exempt from microchipping.

+Penalty: a fine of $5 000.

 (2) A cat is exempt from microchipping if a certificate given by a veterinarian stating that the implantation of a microchip in the cat may adversely affect the health and welfare of the cat applies in respect of the cat.

 (3) A certificate referred to in subsection (2) cannot apply in respect of a cat that is under 6 months of age.